-Popular Suit Fabric and Materials
+Popular Suit Fabrics and Materials

 Save a chambray suit for a daytime wedding in the summer or a more casual event.

 For those looking to save on a suit, polyester may be the way to go.
-Because it's made of synthetic materials, it's considerably cheaper than suits made of other fabrics.
-Polyester is also quick-drying and resists wrinkles.
-However, that cut in cost has its downsides.
-Polyester will likely be warmer and less breathable than other suit materials.
-It can also have more of a shine than wool or cotton, something that many don't find aesthetically pleasing in a suit.
+“Polyester suits are often selected for their affordability," notes Jackson.
+This material is quick-drying and wrinkle-resistant, but the cut in cost does have its downsides.
+Polyester will likely be warmer and less breathable than other suit materials, and it may have a bit of shine, making it less aesthetically pleasing in a suit.

 This cotton fabric has a distinct look due to its tightly woven composition.
 It's also a breathable material and a great choice for grooms who'd like a unique aesthetic.
 "The appeal of seersucker suits lies in their lightweight, breathable properties and unique puckered texture, making them ideal for summer weddings and outdoor events," says Jackson.

 When you want your suit to be as luxurious as possible, opt for silk.
 Given that it's a luxury fabric, it does have one of the highest price points out there, so be sure to keep your budget in mind when considering this material.
 Additionally, silk has a shiny look to it and it isn't very breathable, so opt for its textile for fall or winter events.